 Add the script to the associated page:

-Give yourself permissions for the new menu (Company > Users View Permissions & Roles (or Company > Users > Subscriptions in the Action UI ).
+Give yourself permissions for the new menu using Company > Users > View Permissions & Roles (or Company > Users > Subscriptions in the Action UI ).

 Test your script by creating a test customer.

 The callback in the script prints the response from the server to console.
 For example, here’s a sample response shown in Chrome:

 Note: You can ignore messages about Content-length and Connection headers.

 Don’t forget to delete the test customer when finished.